Equity Diversity & Inclusion at Highly Sprung

 Highly Sprung have established a working group for Equity, Diversity and Inclusion (EDI).
-This is led by team member Emily Robertson, along with 2 board members Amanda Campbell and Tony Carroll.
+This is led by team member Emily Robertson, and board member Amanda Campbell.
 We are working to expand this group, ensuring it is reflective of the West Midlands’ arts and cultural sector.
 We are in the process of expanding the number of members of our board, with the explicit aim to diversify our senior team.
 It is important that our change begins at the top of the company, and that our Equity, Diversity and Inclusion work is guided from a perspective of lived experience.
-Therefore the leadership of the EDI Board Committee will be transferred to one of our newly recruited Trustees.

 We are devising a 5-year action plan to make the company as equitable, inclusive, accessible and reflective of society as possible.
-This plan extends to all areas and levels of our organisation and of our work – from our overarching policies, to our artistic vision, to individual accountability of every team and board member.
+This plan integrates into all areas and levels of our organisation and of our work – from our overarching policies, to our artistic vision, to individual accountability of every team and board member.
 Key priorities within this include (but are not limited to):

 - Regularly reviewing our roadmap for change, with tangible targets and markers of our progress.